DomT4/homebrew-removal/README.md

 Usage
 ===

 To run the script, you’d just do `brew selfdestruct`.
 It will ask you for confirmation that you’d like to remove Homebrew prior to doing anything.
-There’s also a `brew selfdestruct —dry-run` command if you’d like to see what it does.
+There’s also a `brew selfdestruct --dry-run` command if you’d like to see what it does.

 How do I tap this repository?
 ===